ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_import.md

 ## Export API Gateway configuration

 You can export API Gateway configuration data by right-clicking a Policy Studio tree node (for example, policy or policy container), and selecting the relevant export menu option (for example, **Export Policy**).
-The configuration is exported to an XML file, which you can then import into a different API Gateway configuration.
+The configuration is exported to an XML file or YAML archive, which you can then import into a different API Gateway configuration.

 {{< alert title="Note" color="primary" >}}For details on migrating API Gateway configuration between development, testing, and production environments, see the [API Gateway DevOps Deployment Guide](/docs/apigtw_devops/).{{< /alert >}}